ORDER TO SHOW CAUSE CALENDAR

-If the tentative ruling is accepted, no appearance is necessary via Zoom unless otherwise indicated.
+If the tentative ruling is accepted, no appearance is necessary via Zoom or in person unless otherwise indicated.

 The tentative rulings will become the ruling of the Court unless a party desires to be heard.
-If you desire to appear and present oral argument, YOU MUST NOTIFY the Judicial Assistant by telephone at (707) 521-6730 and all other opposing parties of your intent to appear via Zoom no later than 24 hours prior to the scheduled hearing date.
+If you desire to appear and present oral argument, YOU MUST NOTIFY Judge Dollard’s Judicial Assistant by telephone at (707) 521-6602 and all other opposing parties of your intent to appear, and whether that appearance is in person or via Zoom, no later 4:00 p.m. the court day immediately preceding the day of the hearing.

 TO JOIN “ZOOM” ONLINE,